anupama12sg/JS-Projects/README.md

 ### 🗝️Key Learnings:
 1. id: unique identifer for a thing

-2. onclick: an event triggering what happens after clicking the button
+2. onclick: an event triggering after clicking the button

 3. <script></script>: adding source as a JS page in .html page